gree/fractaljs/docs/doc.md

-This page lists all user APIs of FractalJS, only the names.
+This page lists all user APIs of FractalJS.
 It is intended to be *uncompleted*. ...

 Because FractalJS is still under active development,